hlord2000/nRF54L15-Dongle/README.md

+# Hardware Design with the nRF54L15 is Easy: Making an nRF54L15 Dongle in KiCad

+TODO: add flash part, explain firmware bringup on board, get some made

 Everyone knows the nRF52840 dongle!
-It's an excellent way to prototype with BLE, USB or Nordic's proprietary protocols ("Enhanced ShockBurst", "Gazelle").
-As solid as the dongle is, it's time (with the new nRF54L15) to add new features and creature comforts to the foundation it gave us.
+It's an excellent way to prototype with BLE, USB, or Nordic's proprietary protocols ("Enhanced ShockBurst", "Gazelle").
+As solid as the dongle is, it's time to add new features and creature comforts to the foundation it gave us.

+First, a short comparison of the nRF54L15 and the nRF52840.
+Why make the leap to the nRF54L15?
+- The nRF54L15 is based on a modern 22nm process, showing a 2x performance increase and half of the power consumption of the nRF52840.
+- The nRF54L15 has expanded non-volatile memory as compared to the nRF52840 with 1.5MB onboard (+512KB).
+- The nRF54L15 has a peripheral RISC-V core (cool!) which has a lot of interesting uses.
+It can be used as another core running Zephyr RTOS or as a software defined peripheral with libraries we provide!
+- A new 4mbps PHY is available (this supports proprietary protocols only at time of writing).
+- New security features are available in the nRF54L15 including a key management unit (KMU), TrustZone, side channel attack detection, and hardware tamper detectors.

 How do you perfect perfection?
 What does an nRF54L15 dongle look like?
+Any tradeoffs?
 Here are some things to consider:
-- The nRF54L15 does not have USB.
-We need some sort of interface chip between the L15 and the computer.
+- The nRF54L15 does not have a USB interface.
+We need some sort of chip between the L15 and host device.
 I propose that we use an nRF52833 to act as a UART bridge and add some extra functionality...
-- The nRF54L15 has a 4mpbs PHY!
-Assuming we get throughput around 2.5-3.5mbps, we've already saturated the maximum data rate of the nRF52833's UART.
-Let's try using SPI between the two chips.
-- As with the Thingy91 X, it is possible to create a CMSIS-DAP debugger with the nRF52833.
-I'll connect the SWDCLK/SWDIO/RESET from the nRF54L15 to the nRF52833.
+- As seen in the Thingy91 X, it is possible to create a CMSIS-DAP debugger with Zephyr!
+I'll connect the SWDCLK/SWDIO/RESET pins from the nRF54L15 to the nRF52833.
 - Let's add some quality of life items: a STEMMA-QT/Qwiic connector and through holes with castellations.
+- It is time for USB-C!
+We will use a USB-C plug so that it is a true dongle.
+- For DFU purposes, we will include a small external flash part connected to the nRF54L15.
+- We are not typically power limited with a dongle and do not need a connection to a battery.
+For more information on power consumption with the nRF54L15, check out the Online Power Profiler here: ##INCLUDE LINK##

-So we've defined our system.
-Let's make a diagram:
+We've defined our system, let's make a diagram:

 <p align="center">
   <img width="1280" height="auto" src="img/flowchart.png">
 </p>

-I personally use KiCAD for all hardware design I do.
+I personally use KiCad for all hardware design I do.
 It's quite close to being an outright Altium replacement and the price (free) is hard to pass up.
-Check out my KiCAD library for Nordic parts https://github.com/hlord2000/nordic-lib-kicad if you are also interested!
+Check out my KiCad library for Nordic parts https://github.com/hlord2000/nordic-lib-kicad if you are also interested!

 The nRF52833 can be powered directly from USB, but the nRF54L15 will need a 5V->3.3V regulator.
 Let's combine this with the USB-C plug and protection IC.